BarberS-hop-App99/Fade-Finder/README.md

   - Clients view hairstyle options posted by barbers and swipe left (dislike) or right (like) on each style.
   - If there’s a match, a chat window opens.

-- **Chat Screen**:
-  - Clients can chat directly with matched barbers to discuss styles, pricing, and availability.

 - **Profile Screen (Barber)**:
   - Barbers can upload photos of their work, set their availability, and list their specialties.